stormdirus2/nox/README.md

 * Use stronger Slowness
 * Are invulnerable to magic and non-armor-piercing projectile damage
 * Use better beneficial potions (stronger or longer duration)
-* Do not drink when target is in close proximety (7 blocks)
+* Do not drink when target is in close proximity (7 blocks)

 ### Wither Skeletons..
 * Spawn naturally (in the Nether)
 * Take reduced knockback
 * Can spawn with a bow
 * Wither Skeleton Archers: +50% damage
-* Apply 4 seconds of Wither to the target when in close proximety (2 blocks)
+* Apply 4 seconds of Wither to the target when in close proximity (2 blocks)
-* Wither Skeleton Skulls are fire resistant
+* Wither Skeleton Skulls are fire-resistant

 ### Blazes..
 * Strafe